jasonyang-ee/QtBuilder-Dockerfile/README.md

 	Options:
         -h, --help                Show this help message and exit

         -v, --version             No version specified, list all available versions

         -v, --version <VERSION>   Specify the version of Qt to build

-		-b, --build <BUILD_TYPE>  Build the Qt Builder image
+        -b, --build               Build the Qt Builder image

-		-p, --push <BUILD_TYPE>   Push the Qt Builder image to the registry
+        -p, --push                Push the Qt Builder image to the registry
 	```

 	> Example of building Qt 6.6.3